 Riders can register on any of the following times:·

 Friday 5th at the Jettech Event Village 6:00pm – 8:00pm.
 Saturday 6th at the Jettech Event Village 7:00am – 9:00am.
-At registration competitors will receive an entry pack containing race number, race information, sponsor details, food coupons for lunches, and a water bottle.
+At registration competitors will receive their entry pack.

 Car parking will be managed in the race village area.
 If you have a campervan or caravan you may also park in the camping area, please be considerate of others.
 There will be marshals stationed at key points to guide you.
 Parking attendants will be in place from 3:00pm - 7:00pm on Friday and 7am-10am on Saturday to ensure that parking is orderly and cars are not parked in access lanes.
 Please follow directions from these attendants.
+CAR PARKING AND CAMP SITES WILL FOLLOW ALL COVID -19 PROTOCOLS IN PLACE AT THE THE TIME OF THE EVENT.
 Do not leave valuables in sight and ensure that your vehicle is locked and secured.
 The race organisers are not held liable for any damage or stolen property.
 Remember if you are driving on the property at night do not use high-beam and adhere to the speed limit signage.
 If you have an urgent need to leave, and your vehicle and you are in the camping area, you can only do so with the direction of event staff.

 JEANNERET ELECTRICAL TECHNOLOGIES Charge Tent.